Zwei Klavierstücke (Schoenberg): Composition

-Schoenberg's Piano Pieces were just some of the smaller compositions that he made after finishing Von heute auf morgen and Moses und Aron.
-He started composing the first movement, Op.
+Schoenberg's Piano Pieces were just some of his smaller compositions that followed Von heute auf morgen and Moses und Aron.
+He started composing the first, Op.
 33a, when the director of Universal Edition contacted him to publish the first piece in Op.
 11 in an anthology of piano compositions.
 Schoenberg then decided to write a new piece on December 25, 1928, and finished it on April 25, 1929.
-The composition of the second movement, however, took only three days, from October 8 to 10, 1931, while he was staying in Barcelona.
-They were composed separately, but it is still unknown if Schoenberg had conceived them to be a full-length composition in itself.
+The composition of the second piece, however, took only three days, from October 8 to 10, 1931, while he was staying in Barcelona.
+The impetus for Op.
+33b was a request by Schoenberg's former pupil Adolph Weiss for a new piano piece that Henry Cowell's New Music Quarterly could publish as Op.
+33b.
+Thus, Op.
+33a and b were composed separately, but it is still unknown if Schoenberg had conceived them to comprise a unified composition.

-Both movements were also premiered separately.
-The first movement was published by Universal Edition in July, 1929, and premiered in Berlin, on January 30, 1931, by Else C. Klaus.
-The second movement was published by The New Music Society of California Publisher, in April, 1932, and premiered in San Francisco's New Music Society on January 11, 1934, by Douglas Thompson.
+Both pieces were also premiered separately.
+The first piece was published by Universal Edition in July, 1929, and premiered in Berlin, on January 30, 1931, by Else C. Klaus.
+The second piece was published by The New Music Society of California Publisher, in April, 1932, and premiered in San Francisco's New Music Society on January 11, 1934, by Douglas Thompson.
 Since then, it has also been published by Belmont Music Publishers and by Schott Music.